multitenancy-project/L5_Accel_NIC/Design Note.md

 On the TX path:

-1. After the driver is initialized by the host, the DMA-able buffer space on the memory is waiting to be filled by the application;
+1. After the driver is initialized, the DMA-able buffer space on the memory is waiting to be filled by the application;
 2. The application writes ADU to the buffer space.
 Once its done, the CPU writes the descriptor to BAR 0 exposed by PCIe configure channel (CQ interface);
 3. The MUX module (middle of the figure) directs the descriptor to the correct DMA module according to the `ADU_ID` carried in it;
 4. the DMA module issues a DMA read according to the descriptor and push the ADU data to the ADU module for further process.